Free CUDA via Colab

 - Set up the Drive OAuth (one-time, 5 min).

-- Export training data via the Curator (if you have been capturing) or from your existing data source.
+- Export training data via the Curator (if you've been capturing) or from your existing data source.

 - Run the live mode.
-Walk away.
 Come back in 3 hours.

 - The orchestrator deploys the LoRA via Ollama; test it locally.